+- o Preliminary Proxy Statement

+- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement - o Definitive Additional Materials o Soliciting Material Pursuant to §240.14a-12
+- ☑ Definitive Proxy Statement

+- o Definitive Additional Materials

+- Soliciting Material Pursuant to §240.14a-12
-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-$\square$ No fee required.

-o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-- 1) Title of each class of securities to which transaction applies: - 2) Aggregate number of securities to which transaction applies: - 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-4) Proposed maximum aggregate value of transaction:

-5) Total fee paid:

-o Fee paid previously with preliminary materials.

-• Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-1) Amount Previously Paid:

-2) Form, Schedule or Registration Statement No.:

-3) Filing Party:

-4) Date Filed:
+PFSweb, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) of Filing Fee (Check the appropriate box): /) ee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: ) Fee pa aid previously with preliminary materials. ) s box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+1) fy the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:

-SEC 1913 (11-01)

-Persons who are to respond to the collection of information contained in this form are not required to respond unless the form displays a currently valid OMB control number.